 Dial & Legibility

-The dark green dial of the timekeeper looks excellent with the light brown color of the case and will look even better later on when the alloy develops that characteristic greenish patina bronze artifacts are known for.
-The patina will take a lot of time to form, but, if you are not a faint of heart, you can speed up the process using -at your peril- certain potassium sulfide-based chemical substances.
+The dark green dial looks excellent with the light brown color of the case and will look even better later on when the alloy develops that characteristic greenish patina bronze artifacts are known for.
+The patina will take a lot of time to form, but, if you are not faint of heart, you can speed up the process by using -at your peril- certain potassium sulfide-based chemical substances.

 Like the rest of the Bronze Pilot, the dial slightly differs from the face of the original Mark XI: it is more modern starting with the brand’s current logo and finishing with easier-to-read luminous Arabic numerals that are now significantly bolder.
 The new, fatter digits not only allowed the Swiss brand to use a thicker layer of the luminous compound but are also a lot better at matching the thick luminous hour markers and wider hour and minute hands.

 The lack of date aperture allowed for a lot cleaner exterior compared to other vintage-styled pilots, while the polished red gold hands give the gadget a premium look contrasting the overall rugged appearance.
 Also, the hands give this wristwatch an even more original look compared to dozens of premium-priced “historic” pilot’s that feature similar chapter rings, but sport the same inevitable diamond-shaped hour and minute hands making it especially difficult to tell a “historic” Archimede from a Stowa that uses a similar approach to design.